leelavg/thoughtexpo/content/blog/exploring-kadalu-storage-in-k3d-cluster-operator/index.md

 ## Introduction

-A kubernetes operator has funtional knowledge on how to manage a piece of tech (here, it's bootstrapping glusterfs to be used in kubernetes) among others.
+A kubernetes operator has functional knowledge on how to manage a piece of tech (here, it's bootstrapping glusterfs to be used in kubernetes) among others.
 Custom Resource Definitions (CRDs) are at the heart of an operator in which we'll be listening to events on CRD object and turn knobs in managed resource.

 Below are mandatory if you didn't come across kubernetes operators or how to use kubernetes python api:
 - [Video about Operator](https://youtu.be/MfDpQru0-ok)
 - [Article on creating Operator in Python from scratch](https://medium.com/flant-com/kubernetes-operator-in-python-451f2d2e33f3)
 - [Article series about Operator](https://flugel.it/infrastructure-as-code/building-kubernetes-operators-part-1-operator-pattern-and-concepts/) (not mandatory)

-Since we have already covered a lot of ground in [previous](https://thoughtexpo.com/exploring-kadalu-storage-in-k3d-cluster-csi-driver/) post about Kadalu Project and pre-requisites, we'll be diving directly into the kadalu operator component.
+Since we have already covered a lot of ground in [previous](https://thoughtexpo.com/exploring-kadalu-storage-in-k3d-cluster-csi-driver/) post about Kadalu Project and prerequisites, we'll be diving directly into the kadalu operator component.

 ## Deep dive into Operator